-The Overpopulation Podcast features enlightening conversations with World Population Balance Executive Director Dave Gardner and guests.
+The Overpopulation Podcast features enlightening conversations between World Population Balance Executive Director Dave Gardner, staff, and guests.
 Stay tuned as we roll out more podcasts to raise overpopulation awareness and spread the great news that overpopulation is solvable!

 Episode 10: "Tap Dancing Around Overpopulation"

 Is discussing overpopulation politically incorrect?
 Science tells us there are more people on the planet today than the Earth can sustainably support.
 Is avoiding the subject the best way to solve the problem?
 The World Population Balance team tackles these questions in response to a column by journalist David Roberts explaining why he avoids the subject.
 Plus: What do hurricanes Irma and Harvey have to do with overpopulation.
 And there's good news on the teen pregnancy front.
 A rousing discussion with Dave Gardner, Carolyn VandenDolder, Alan Ware, and Joan Philips of World Population Balance.

 Episode 9: "Editorial Cartoons: What Makes Joel Pett Tick?"